andreacangiani/ATSC/README.md

 ---

 # Course content
+Review of fundamentals of the Finite Element Method.
+A priori and a posteriori error estimates.
+Computational Mechanics.
 Fluid mechanics modelling.
 Functional analytic setting.
 Analysis of saddle-point problems.
 Analysis of classical Finite Element Methods for the Stokes equations.
-The discontinuous Galerkin Finite Element Method
+The discontinuous Galerkin Finite Element Method.
-A posteriori error estimates.
 Theory and approximation of the Navier-Stokes problem.

 Tools of Finite Element programming.
 Data structuring and mesh generation.
 Quadrature, Assembling, and Storage.
+Direct and interative solvers.
+Preconditioning.
 Numerical linear algebra packages.
 Solution of nonlinear systems.

 High Performance Computing.
 Parallel computing.
 Using the Docker.
 Introduction to the deal.II Finite Element library.